 You may also need to stop liquid water from entering your basement.
 To do that, you need a linear french drain.

-I taped a fantastic DVD that shows you step-by-step how to install one or hire a low-cost landscaper to do it under your supervision.
+I taped a fantastic Streaming Video that shows you step-by-step how to install one or hire a low-cost landscaper to do it under your supervision.
 Here it is: